gauthamb7/data-platform-airflow/README.md

 This repository implements a multi-tenant, Kubernetes-native data execution platform on top of Apache Airflow.

-It is designed to run hundreds of customer pipelines using a single, stable DAG architecture where:
+It is designed to run hundreds of user pipelines using a single, stable DAG architecture where:
-1. Customers define what runs and in what order
+1. Users define what runs and in what order
 2. The platform controls how it runs (AKS, retries, memory, secrets, images, logging)
 3. This avoids DAG sprawl and enables safe, scalable data operations.